pairshaped/curlingio-docs/docs/getting-started/pricing.md

 `$1,000 x 2.9% + 30c = $29.30`

-## Clubs Outside of Canada
+## Clubs in the United States

-Our pricing is simple and the same for every club outside of Canada.
+Our pricing is simple and the same for every club in the United States.

 **3.6% + $0.35 per transaction** for online payments.